 Some businesses start with market share pricing with the intent of raising their prices as their customer base expands.
 But this might not always be a realistic possibility.
 Higher prices could cause your customers to leave just as quickly as they arrived.

-Secondly, if you want to charge higher prices, you must conclusively prove to your customer that the quality of your offerings is worth the price.
+Secondly, if you want to charge higher prices, you must conclusively prove to your customer that your offerings’ quality is worth the price.
 But this also implies that your offerings stand out from the competition.
 In this case, it might make more sense to choose the next and final pricing model:

 You could also justify higher prices by offering unparalleled convenience or accessibility.
 This is why eCommerce businesses and local small businesses tend to charge higher prices than industry giants.
 It takes less time to find and buy what you need.